alumet-dev/alumet/plugins/process-to-cgroup-bridge/README.md

 merge_similar_cgroups = true
 # Will keep all the measurements that have been processed by the transformer.
 In case it's false only the measurements with a cgroup resource consumer will be kept.
 keep_processed_measurements = true
+# Will keep use the cgroup of pod instead of container
+pod_cgroup_only = true
 ```

 ## More informations